ohager/nanoflux/_posts/2016-06-11-nanoflux-fusion.md

 {% highlight javascript %}
 var NanoFlux = require('nanoflux-fusion');

-// NanoFlux provides a dedicated store var fusionStore = NanoFlux.getFusionStore();
+// NanoFlux provides a single, one-and-only dedicated store var fusionStore = NanoFlux.getFusionStore();

 // subscription is the same as in NanoFlux, note that the function passes a state (which is immutable)